 The choice of mode for inorganic growth is therefore a choice about where to locate the structure of the relationship on this line.
 This is determined by the costs and benefits of increasing equity ownership.
 In other words, choosing the optimal governance structure is equivalent to picking the right level of equity.
 Our focus is on strategic considerations for selecting the right level of equity.
 There are also relevant accounting considerations (such as whether one can or must consolidate the accounts of entities in which a parent has an equity stake.
 This varies significantly across countries).

-Recall that the diversification test we discussed in Chapter 4 required that Vm(AB) – Cm(B) > V(A), where V(A) is the standalone value of business A, Vm(AB) is the value of jointly operating both business A and B, under diversification mode m and Cm(B) is the cost of entering business B through mode m.
-In this chapter we describe a framework that is useful to assess in a qualitative sense, how Vm(AB) and Cm(B) vary for the different governance structures used for inorganic growth.
+Recall that the diversification test we discussed in Section 4 required that Vm(AB) – Cm(B) > V(A), where V(A) is the standalone (net present) value of business A, Vm(AB) is the value of jointly operating both business A and B, under diversification mode m and Cm(B) is the cost of entering business B through mode m.
+In this section we describe a framework that is useful to assess in a qualitative sense, how Vm(AB) and Cm(B) vary for the different governance structures used for inorganic growth.

 The Benefits of increasing equity ownership in strategic relationships